OneHourGameJam/OneHourGameJam/README.md

 ## 3. First startup

-Open the page in your browser and register a user with the username "admin".
-That user will be the first site admin.
-It can schedule jams.
+Open the page in your browser and register a user.
+This first user will be a site administrator.

 You will also likely want to delete the example jam.
 To do this, delete the file data/jams/jam_1.json